BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and some shops, cash is king for smaller purchases and local markets.
-Carry enough Bhutanese Ngultrum (BTN) for daily expenses, as ATMs can be scarce outside of Thimphu.
-Your tour operator can usually help you exchange currency.
+While credit cards are accepted in larger hotels and some shops, cash is king in Bhutan, especially for smaller purchases and local markets.
+Exchange your currency at the airport or authorized money changers for the best rates, and always carry enough Ngultrum (Nu.) for daily expenses.
+ATMs can be scarce outside of Thimphu.

 transport